ajonesb/Git-Simple-Steps/README.md

 git stash - save work

-git stash apply - add saved work to new branch if neeeded
+git stash apply - add saved work to new branch if needed

 git reset --merge  If you've decided that whatever merge you were trying to do was a bad idea after all, you can put things back to normal